buzzbangorg/bsbang-frontend/README.md

 This is the frontend to the extremely alpha Buzzbang project indexing [Bioschemas](http://bioschemas.org) markup.
 For more information about Bioschemas and Buzzbang, please see the [Buzzbang crawler wiki](https://github.com/justinccdev/bsbang-crawler/wiki).

-It currently only crawls DataCatalog and PhysicalEntity (soon to be renamed to BioChemEntity) JSON-LD found at pre-registered URLs, either webpages or sitemap.xml.

 The main site running this frontend is at http://buzzbang.science

 ## Install ##